Back to Journal

 The Community Overview

-Keene's Pointe sits in the heart of Windermere, occupying nearly 800 acres with approximately 850 homes.
+Keene's Pointe sits in the heart of Windermere, occupying roughly 950 acres with about 1,050–1,100 custom homes across some 14 villages.
 It's one of the larger gated communities in the area, which gives it a wider price range than most buyers expect.
 The perimeter is guard-gated with 24-hour staffed security — not a gate code situation, an actual staffed booth with visitor verification.

 The centerpiece is the Golden Bear Club, a private golf and country club anchored by the Jack Nicklaus Signature golf course.
 Jack Nicklaus designed the course personally, and it shows in the routing — the fairways wind through natural wetlands and alongside Butler Chain frontage, giving it a different aesthetic than many Florida courses that feel engineered rather than carved.

 Club membership at the Golden Bear is a separate purchase from home ownership.
-You buy the house; club membership is its own process with its own fee structure.
-Annual dues run approximately $10,000–$18,000 depending on membership tier.
+You buy the house; club membership is its own process with its own fee structure — a one-time initiation plus annual dues.
+The club doesn't publish its pricing (typical for private clubs at this level), so treat any figure you see online as an estimate and confirm current rates directly with the club.
 There is typically no long waiting list the way Isleworth can have, which makes the club more accessible — a meaningful distinction for buyers.

 Butler Chain Access